teddy-gustiaux/default-bookmark-folder/README.md

 ### Support

-If you want to report a bug or ask for a new feature, you can open an issue on [GitHub](https://github.com/teddy-gustiaux/default-bookmark-folder/issues).
+If you want to report a bug or help with translations, you can open an issue on [GitHub](https://github.com/teddy-gustiaux/default-bookmark-folder/issues).
 If you do not have an account, you can create one for free.

+### Changelog

+Please refer to the <a href="https://github.com/teddy-gustiaux/default-bookmark-folder/blob/master/CHANGELOG.md">full changelog</a> on GitHub.

 ### Attribution